dojo/docs/dojox/mobile/GridLayout.rst

 Introduction
 ============

-GridLayout is a widget which layouts its children div elements into a grid.
+GridLayout is a container widget that places its child widgets in a grid layout.
+Each child must be a container widget such as dojox/mobile/Pane.
 Use this widget when you want to keep the number of columns fixed.
-For example, if cols is 2 and the number of children div elements is 6, this widget layouts its children div elements into 2 rows and 3 columns.
+For example, if the parameter ``cols`` is set to 2 and the number of children div elements is 6, this widget places its children div elements into 2 rows and 3 columns.
 The width of the children changes appropriately to cater for the number of columns.
-If cols is 0, this widget layouts its children div elements in order according to width of the children div elements.
-The width of the children does not change.
-It is useful when changing the layout by orientation change or screen size change (for fixed sized objects).
+If ``cols`` is 0, this widget places its children div elements by ordering them accordingly to the width of the children div elements.
+This widget does not change the width of the children.
+This widget is useful for adapting automatically the layout of widgets with fixed side when the orientation of mobile devices changes, or when the screen size changes.

-This widget affects its immediate children div elements only.
-For example, if you want to layout button elements, you need to wrap them with div elements.
+This widget manages its immediate children div elements only.
+For example, if you want to lay out button elements, you need to wrap them with div elements.

 .. image :: GridLayout.png